Calcium: benefits, dosage, contraindications

 ✪✪✪✪✪

-Clinical and demographic studies have shown that increased dietary calcium intake or use of dietary supplements reduces the risk of colorectal cancer and colonic adenoma.
-A meta-analysis of 10 cohort studies showed a reduced risk of colorectal cancer in individuals with higher calcium intake.
-Other clinical trials show that taking calcium supplements ranging from 1.2 to 2 grams per day for 4 years can reduce the risk of recurrent colorectal adenoma by up to 29%.
-A meta-analysis suggests that daily intake of 1200 mg of calcium reduces the risk of colorectal adenomas in individuals with a normal BMI (body mass index), but not in those who are overweight or obese.
-However, clinical research results concerning the protective effect of calcium against colorectal cancer and adenoma remain contradictory.
-Vitamin D could be an important factor explaining this contradiction.
-Individuals with below-average vitamin D levels do not seem to benefit from calcium supplements.
+Clinical and epidemiological studies have shown that increasing dietary calcium intake or using dietary supplements reduces the risk of colorectal cancer and colonic adenoma.
+Indeed, a meta-analysis of 10 cohort studies showed a reduced risk of colorectal cancer among people with higher calcium intake.
+Other clinical trials show that taking calcium supplements of 1.2 to 2 grams per day for 4 years can reduce the risk of recurrent colorectal adenoma by up to 29%.
+A meta-analysis suggests that daily intake of 1200 mg of calcium reduces the risk of colorectal adenomas in people with a normal BMI (body mass index), but not in those who are overweight or obese.
+However, results from clinical research regarding the protective effect of calcium against colorectal cancer and adenoma remain contradictory.
+Vitamin D may be an important factor explaining this contradiction.
+People with below-average vitamin D levels do not appear to benefit from calcium supplements.

 Posologie